Pregnancy and Nausea: Which medications are safe and effective to use?Andrea Huston

 It may come as no surprise that up to 80% of women experience nausea during pregnancy, especially in the early stages.
 Severe nausea and vomiting is a reason for higher rates of pregnancy termination.
 So, it follows that the early, effective, and safe treatment of nausea is crucial for both the mother’s and the infant’s health.
 Because medications are prescribed to manage vomiting and nausea in the first trimester (when fetus development is most sensitive to toxins), pregnant women and clinicians often have concerns about the potential effects of anti-nausea or antiemetic drugs.

 Malformations at birth are exceptionally rare, so finding the cause and effect of a single drug and resulting abnormality is extremely difficult.
 A recent study of 1.8 million pregnancies showed a direct correlation between the use of specific anti-nausea medications with a risk of birth abnormalities.
-Pharmacogenetics, the study how a person’s genetics and medications interact, can check whether commonly used anti-nausea drugs will be effective for an individual’s metabolism.
+Due to these concerns, Health Canada recommends NOT to use ondansetron (Zofran) for managing nausea during pregnancy.
+Pharmacogenetics, the study of how a person’s genetics and medications interact, can check whether commonly used anti-nausea drugs will be effective for an individual’s metabolism.
 Drugs such as dolasetron, ondansetron, palonosetron, and tropisetron can have varied effectiveness from person to person based on genetics.
 Pharmacogenetics may also help to understand the risks associated with these drugs.

 Many modern anti-nausea medications such as dolasetron, ondansetron, palonosetron, and tropisetron are considered safe for use during pregnancy.
 However, a recent study detected a small yet statistically significant increased risk of oral clefts with first trimester exposure to ondansetron (1912 abnormalities were found among unexposed infants and 124 abnormalities among exposed infants; adjusted risk difference, 2.7; 95% CI, 0.2 to 5.2 per 10 000 births).
 The authors found no difference in the risk of cardiac or overall birth abnormalities for infants of women exposed to ondansetron.